Code-Institute-Submissions/marybees/README.md

 [Javascript Validator](http://beautifytools.com/javascript-validator.php)

+Bugs:

-Bug: Checkout form styling - form fieldsets not adhering to bootstrap styling i.e should have a dark border and no border-radius.
+* Checkout form styling - form fieldsets not adhering to bootstrap styling i.e should have a dark border and no border-radius.

+* Resolved: Brand name querying - ampersand& is a special character in querying so company brandnames containing  (&) - the & must be replaced or the query doesn't return any result.
+Here it is replaced with the word 'and.

 ### Deployment